This article will help you:

 |*** or --- or ___||--------------------------|

-Pictures are worth a thousand words, and many great notebooks contain images of AB test experiment variations, product features, and even charts from data sets in other tools!
+Notebooks often contain images of A/B test experiment variations, product features, and even charts from data sets in other tools.

-You can insert images into a notebook by using markdown syntax.
-To add an image, add an exclamation mark, following by alt text in brackets, and the direct URL to the image in parentheses.
+You can insert images into a notebook using markdown syntax.
+To do so, add an exclamation mark, following by alt text in brackets, and the direct URL to the image in parentheses:

-![Amplitude](https://amplitude.com/web_metadata.png), would show the following in your notebook:
+![Amplitude](https://amplitude.com/web_metadata.png) would show the following image in your notebook:

 ?raw=1 at the end of the URL to get the embeddable version.